What I do besides thangka painting & teaching

 We don’t perform there on stage for an audience, but it’s a theatre training just for ourselves, to improve our acting skills on different levels and especially have lots of fun!

-This april our group went to Berlin again and the director Bart van Heel had excercises and different theatre styles – a lot of improvisation, but also performances on music, but we also got a juggling class after which we combined this with a theatre piece.
+This april our group went to Berlin again and the director Bart van Heel had exercises and different theatre styles – a lot of improvisation, but also performances on music, but we also got a juggling class after which we combined this with a theatre piece.

 Visiting Antique and Flea Markets